cocos/cocos-docs/en/extension/api/editor-framework/main/builder.md

 # Editor.Builder

 This document is just a brief introduction to the API.
-For a detailed description of the **build**, please refer to [Custom Project Build Template](../publish/custom-project-build-template.md).
+For details on its usage, please refer to [Custom Project Build Process](../../../../publish/custom-project-build-template.md).

 ## Methods